rheotaxis/ravengis.info/_posts/2020-06-25-introduction.markdown

   [https://pinboard.in](https://pinboard.in)

-In future blog posts, I plan to cover more details about Pinboard and adapt sample code from the *Hacking del.icio.us* book for **Pinboard**.
+In future blog posts, I plan to cover more details about **Pinboard** and adapt sample code from the *Hacking del.icio.us* book for it.

 #### Footnotes ####